WeferralHq/weferral/README.md

 </p>

 ## Overview
 Weferral provides all the tools needed to start, manage, and grow your affiliate program.
-Weferral affiliate management software is simple, powerful and easily customizable based on your needs
+Weferral affiliate management software is simple, powerful and easily customizable based on your needs.

+* Note: It's not production ready yet, still a work in progress.
+So please use with caution.
+Thanks

 ## Features